jackpal/jackpal.github.io/_posts/2008-07-27-Mac_Min_HTPC_take_two.md

 ---
 date: 2008-07-27 12:38
 tags: htpc,mac mini
+title: Mac Min HTPC take two
 ---

-# Mac Min HTPC take two

 I just bought another Mac Mini to use as a HTPC (home theater PC).
 I tried this a year ago, but was not happy with the results.
 But since then I've